Jewish Federation Of Omaha Inc

 The Federation supports:

-- Jewish educational programs and schools
+- Jewish educational programmes and schools

-- Israel connection programs (Birthright, Partnership2Gether)
+- Israel connection programmes (Birthright, Partnership2Gether)

 - Community social services through Jewish Family Service